-A Project Information Memorandum (PIM) is a voluntary document you can apply for, either in conjunction with your building consent, or prior to the building consent being applied for.
+A Project Information Memorandum (PIM) is a voluntary document you can apply for with your building consent, or before the building consent is applied for.

-The PIM will list information council knows about the property, and also let you know of any other approvals (such as a resource consent) that may be required to enable completion of your project.
-If you are unsure if your project will comply with the district plan, a PIM can be a good way of investigating.
+The PIM will list information that council knows about the property, and also let you know about other approvals (like a resource consent) that might be needed to complete your project.
+If you don’t know if your project will comply with the district plan, a PIM can be a good way to find out.
 Usually, only ‘concept’ plans are required – site plan, floor plan, and project description.

-It will contain information on special land features, including potential:
+It will have information on special land features, including: